Martin Fisher

 Martin Beattie Fisher (January 2, 1881 - December 17, 1941) was a Canadian politician.
 He was a Member of the provincial legislature in Quebec.

 Background

 He was born in Hemmingford, Montérégie on January 2, 1881.

 Member of the legislature

 He successfully ran as a Conservative candidate and won a by-election in 1930 in the district of Huntingdon.
-Fisher was re-elected in 1931, 1935 and was re-elected as a Union Nationale candidate in 1936.
+Fisher was re-elected in 1931, and 1935 and was re-elected as a Union Nationale candidate in 1936.

 Cabinet Member

 He was appointed to the Cabinet in 1936 and served as Treasurer.

 Legislative Councillor

 Not long before the 1939 election, Fisher was appointed to the Legislative Council of Quebec by Premier of Quebec Maurice Duplessis and served in that function until his death.
 He represented the division of Inkerman.

 Death

 He died on December 17, 1941.